ilof2/deepcool-ak620-digital-linux/README.md

-# AK620 Digital Air Cooler Monitor on Linux
+# DeepCool AK Series Digital Air Cooler Monitor on Linux

 This project enables monitoring of temperature and CPU utilization on DeepCool's AK series digital air cooler for Linux systems.